 Before you file a lawsuit against a doctor, you should know if you even have a case or not based on your legal standing (based on law), the harm you endured, and if the evidence substantiates the claim.

-Here are some essential things to know about bringing a claim or suit against a facility or medical professional to prove it was negligent.
+Here are some essential facts about bringing a claim or suit against a facility or medical professional to prove it was not very careful.

 Is There a Statute of Limitations?